Why is this important?

 Learn how to effectively manage stress and improve your overall health and well-being with Stress Management and Resilience Training (S.M.A.R.T.), an 8-week interactive workshop series created by University Hospitals' Connor Integrative Health Network.

-Look for this class early in 2019
+Look for this class spring 2020

 SelfHelpWorks Stress and Resilience Training